Dark web

 • Hacking and cybercrime.
 Some secret Telegram groups host hacker hubs in which threat actors may share their achievements or distribute malware such as phishing kits.
 Malware distribution is also prevalent in public Telegram channels, so users should be careful not to engage with suspicious links and users.

 • Black market transactions.
-Telegram’s emphasis on anonymity makes the app a perfect platform for conducting shady deals.
-Telegram’s dark web channels may offer users stolen credit cards, counterfeit goods, or illegal weapons and substances.
+Telegram's emphasis on anonymity makes the app a perfect platform for conducting shady deals.
+Dark web Telegram channels may offer users stolen credit cards, counterfeit goods, or illegal weapons and substances.

 • Fraud rings and scams.
 Like any other social media platform, Telegram is also full of malicious opportunists looking to scam unsuspecting users.
 Investment fraud, fake job listings, and social engineering schemes are just a few types of scams you may encounter in Telegram groups.